 While social media has certainly exponentially amplified connection as we know it, how does it affect real-world interaction and engagement?
 What happens to our real-life ties when we’re busy looking at our phone screens for a significant part of the day?

-This coming Mother’s Day is the perfect time to take a step back and start rebuilding our real-world connections, beginning with the most important woman in our lives—our mom.
+Starting today take a moment to step back and start rebuilding our real-world connections, beginning with the most important woman in our lives—our mom.

 Social Media and Our Relationships